Buffalo Nine

-The Buffalo Nine was a group of nine Vietnam War protesters arrested together on August 19, 1968, at the Unitarian Universalist Church in Buffalo, New York.
+The Buffalo Nine were a group of nine Vietnam War protesters who were arrested on August 19, 1968, at the Unitarian Universalist Church in Buffalo, New York.

 Background

 During the Vietnam War there was a rise in draft resistance as a political statement.
 A group of students, primarily associated with the University at Buffalo, had been active against the draft and the war.
 When they and supporters sought sanctuary in the Unitarian church on Elmwood Avenue, U.S. Marshals, FBI agents, and Buffalo Police surrounded the church.
 The minister, Dr. Paul Carnes, was out of the country in Romania during this time.
 Eventually, the lawmen "stormed" the church.
 When the group of lawmen entered the church, they used blackjacks to "clear the aisle".
 Bruce Beyer, a leader of the Buffalo Draft Resistance Union, was arrested, as were seven others, on charges including draft evasion and assaulting an officer.
 Others arrested included prominent campus radicals Carl Kronberg and Jerry Gross.
 A later investigation led them to arrest Students for a Democratic Society organizer Bill Yates.